Yichi-W/Yichi-W.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am currently a junior majoring in Artificial Intelligence at Beijing University of Technology (https://www.bjut.edu.cn/).
+I am currently a junior majoring in Artificial Intelligence at Beijing University of Technology [https://www.bjut.edu.cn/].
 My research interests include multimodal large language models, embodied intelligence, and AI for Security applications in these areas.
 I am actively seeking MPhil and PhD opportunities for Fall 2026.
 I would be very grateful for the opportunity to further discuss my background and research, so please feel free to contact me at my primary email: mstaryc02@gmail.com or at my less frequently used institutional email: wangyc2002@emails.bjut.edu.cn.

-A data-driven personal website
+A 标化成绩
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.